SHLEM666/Userscripts/README.md

-Just small scripts to improve the usability of some sites.
+Just small scripts to increase the comfort of using some sites, mainly on mobile devices.